meganz/MEGAchat/CodeSafetyGuidline.md

    <cleanup code> //needs additional state info to know if something failed and whether

    //what are we actually returning here?
 A complete or a half-baked result?
-   //How do we signal what actually went wrong from this single place? return xxx;
+   //How do we signal what actually went wrong from this single place? would need additional state to do that. return xxx;
 ```
 This code looks even less readable in K&R indentation style.
 Very often code written like this fails silently without even giving